plankanban/planka/README.md

 ### Import from Trello

-It is not yet implemented inside Planka, but for now you can use the great tool [trello2planka](https://github.com/christophenne/trello2planka) to do the import.
+It's already available in Planka, or you can also use the great tool [trello2planka](https://github.com/christophenne/trello2planka) to do the import.

 ## Development